 Remember, it’s all about consistency.
 Find a frequency that feels manageable (and fun).

-Before August 2021, TikTok inspired shopping organically.
-Meaning an influencer or brand might mention an item, and viewers would manually type in that site’s address on their desktop or phone to browse products.
+When TikTok first burst on the scene, it inspired shopping organically.
+This means a creator or brand might mention an item, and viewers would manually type in that site’s address on their desktop or phone to browse products.

-All that changed last year when TikTok and Shopify announced TikTok Shopping: an in-app ecommerce shopping experience that lets brands sell products on TikTok.
+All that changed when TikTok created TikTok Shop: an in-app ecommerce shopping experience that lets brands sell products directly on TikTok.

 Brands can now add products from their Shopify catalogs to feature on a shopping tab on their profile.
 TikTokers can also tag products in organic posts.

-Don’t worry about your TikTok Shop until you have a decent following and regular views on your content.
+Don’t worry about your TikTok Shop until you have decent following and regular views of your content.
 Build first—sell later.
 Follow this pattern to earn TikTok users’ trust before you start trying to shove products in their faces.

 Once you’ve built a solid audience, add products to your TikTok Shop and start sprinkling in promotions to your organic content.
 Keep it light, especially at the beginning.